2024 United States House of Representatives elections in Michigan: District 7

 The 7th district is based around the Lansing–East Lansing metropolitan area, but also includes Livingston County and a small part of Oakland County.
 The incumbent was Democrat Elissa Slotkin, who was re-elected with 51.7% of the vote in 2022.
 She did not seek re-election, instead choosing to run for U.S. Senate to succeed Debbie Stabenow.
-Tom Barrett won the open seat.
+Republican Tom Barrett won the open seat.